Qubdi/SyncDB/CONTRIBUTING.md

 This keeps source layout flexible while keeping the import name consistent.

 **Connectors hold a single bare connection.**
-No connection pooling is done inside the connectors; `pool_min`/`pool_max` on `DatabaseConfig` are reserved for a future pooled-connector variant.
+No connection pooling is done inside the connectors.
 The current connectors are appropriate for batch ETL (one long-lived connection per sync).

-**`append_staging` is not yet differentiated from `append`.**
-True staging requires connector-level support (CREATE TEMP TABLE, bulk copy, swap).
-When implementing it, add a `upsert_via_staging` method to `BaseConnector` and override in each concrete connector.

 **`delete_matching_rows` builds one `OR`-joined DELETE per batch.**
 This is simple and correct but can be slow for large `batch_size`.
 Connectors